Hurghada: El Qoseir

 El Qoseir is one of the Egyptian gateways, and one of the oldest cities on the western coast of the Red Sea.
-In the past it was known by various names, such as Thagho in the pharonic period, Leucos Limen (white port in Greek) in the Hellenistic and Ptolemaic period, and Portus Albus in the Roman period.
+In the past it was known by various names, such as Thagho in the pharonic period, Leucos Limen (white port in Greek) in the Hellenistic and Ptolemaic period, and Myos Hormos in the Roman period.
 In the Islamic period it was given the name El Qoseir, which means "a small palace or fortress".

 Located between Hurghada and Marsa Alam, El Qoseir used to be an important port.
 Many people traveled from there to the Land of Punt to buy ivory, leather and incense.
 During the Ottoman and the Islamic periods, Egyptians and Muslims from North Africa traveled from El Qoseir as pilgrims to Mecca.
 It was also the only port importing coffee from Yemen.
 During the French occupation of Egypt, El Qoseir was the arrival point for Arabs and Muslims from Hejaz coming to fight beside the Mamluk against the French army.
 The most important sites in El Qoseir are the fort and the water reservoir.
 The water reservoir was El Qoseir's only source of drinking water 100 years ago.

 El Qoseir El Adima, the city's historic area, was once a Roman port and hundreds of amphora and old pottery artefacts have been found there.
 There are several 300-year-old buildings in the area, including an Ottoman fort and a number of historic mosques: El Farran, El Qenawi and El Senousi.
 The police station is also located at a historic site.
 The area contains bazaars, cafes, coffee shops and restaurants selling sea food.

 Makadi Bay

-A tourist resort located 30 km south of Hurghada dedicated only to hotels, shops, and clubs.
+A tourist resort located 30 km south of Hurghada containing only hotels, shops, and clubs.
 There are no settlements with locals.
-The place features good sandy beach.
+The place features a good sandy beach.

 Sharm El Naga

-A village, around 40 km (25 mi) south of Hurghada.
+A village, around 40 km} south of Hurghada.
 Its beach contains a beautiful reef cliff.

 Soma Bay

-Soma Bay A tourist resort situated 45 km (28 mi) south of Hurghada, with various hotels including Palm Royale Soma Bay, La Residence des Cascades, Robinson Club, Sheraton (Kempinski – opening August 2008) & Caribbean World Resort Soma Bay (opened December 7).
+Soma Bay A tourist resort situated 45 km} south of Hurghada, with various hotels including Palm Royale Soma Bay, La Residence des Cascades, Robinson Club, Sheraton (Kempinski – opening August 2008) & Caribbean World Resort Soma Bay (opened December 7).